MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

       [out, retval] LPWSTR* processDescription);

   /// The list of frames in the `CoreWebView2` that were being rendered by the
   /// failed process.
-The content in these frames is replaced with a "sad face"
+The content in these frames is replaced with an error page.
-  /// layer.
   /// This is only available when `ProcessFailedKind` is
   /// `COREWEBVIEW2_PROCESS_FAILED_KIND_FRAME_RENDER_PROCESS_EXITED`;
   /// `frames` is `null` for all other process failure kinds, including the case